Policies & Procedures

 Ask For Assistance

-Technical assistance with hardware and software problems is available at the student desk during DMC hours.
+Technical assistance with hardware and software problems is available at the student desk during DMC service hours.
 If working outside the library, you can always call desk at (813) 974-1217.

 When possible we will answer all questions immediately, but in depth questions may require an appointment.
 You can request a 45 minute session with a consultant by filling out the request form online or by calling the desk.